createlabz/createlabz-public/arduino/LCD_BUTTONS/Buttons/README.md

 * 10k ohm Potentiometer
 * Jumper Cables

+## Sofware needed
+*library used in this project (https://github.com/olikraus/u8glib)

 ## Setup
 For a detailed instruction on how to recreate this project, head on to this [blogpost]() More projects can be found in [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.